ishakpacal/An-Efficient-Real-Time-Colonic-Polyp-Detection-with-YOLO-Algorithms-Trained-by-Using-Negative-Sample/README.md

 Repo will be updated soon.

-Source codes, models and descriptions will be added after publication of the paper.
+Source codes, models and descriptions will be added after acceptance of the paper.